4rterius/cgtfs/README.md

 ## Examples

-Some example source code is located in the `examples/` folder of the library's source code.
-Digging into the `tests/` folder might as well be useful.
+Some example code is located in the `examples/` folder of the library's source code.
+Digging into the `tests/` folder might as well be useful, but you should consider that the testing code does not properly handle memory deallocation and error recovery.

 The most primitive example, the only one provided here for brevity: